tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print( len(rainbow) )
 {% endhighlight %}

-The `len()` accepts a list as an argument, and returns it's length.
+The `len()` function accepts a list as an argument and returns its length.
 Run the sketch to confirm this.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-loop-len.png" class="fullwidth" />